 Bolivia, officially known as the Plurinational State of Bolivia is a Spanish speaking country in western-central South America.
 It is one of the two landlocked countries in South America the other being Paraguay.
-The capital city of Bolivia is Santa Cruz de la Sierra which is located in the eastern part of the state and has a metro population of 3,102,998.
-The country’s population, on the other hand, is estimated to be 10.9 million.
+Bolivia is commonly seen to have multiple capital cities.
+Sucre is the constitutional capital and the seat of the Supreme Court while La Paz is the defacto capital of Bolivia as the seat of government.
+Interestingly, neither are the largest city in Bolivia, a title which goes to Santa Cruz de la Sierra with a metro population of 3,102,998.
+It is one of the fastest growing cities in the world and the economic and financial hub of Bolivia.
+The country’s population, on the other hand, is estimated to be 11.2 million as of 2018.
 Bolivia is a multiethnic country and various ethnic groups like the Amerindians, Mestizos, Europeans, Asians, and Africans are found.
 Spanish is the country’s official language, but several other indigenous languages like Guarani are also used.

 Ethnic Groups Of Bolivia